 Living in Argentina as an expat

-Outside of being assigned by a large multinational corporation and getting transferred to Argentina, or relocating to Argentina with a specialised and in-demand skillset, employment opportunities are rather limited for expats.
-That said, more and more expats are moving to Argentina to teach English as the demand for it has grown considerably.
+Outside of being assigned by a large multinational corporation and getting transferred to Argentina, or relocating to Argentina with a specialised and in-demand skill set, employment opportunities are rather limited for expats.
+English teaching, tourism and hospitality are popular jobs for expats.
+Argentina also presents interesting freelance and entrepreneurship opportunities, particularly in technology and education.

 Cost of living in Argentina

-Argentina as a whole is affordable and offers a good-quality of life, with the cost of living in the country's rural areas being particularly low.
-That said, salaries in Argentina tend to be low too, and expats should therefore look to find a job with an international company where they are not earning in Argentinian pesos.
-Due to the country's economic instability, inflation is extremely high at times and prices can soar, which is all the more reason to earn an offshore income.
+Argentina offers expats an affordable and high quality of life, with the cost of living in the country's rural areas being particularly low.
+Still, salaries in Argentina tend to be low too, and expats should look to find a job with an international company where they are not earning Argentinian pesos.
+Due to the country's economic instability, inflation is severe at times and prices can soar, which is all the more reason to earn an offshore income.

 Climate in Argentina